dssgabriel/master-thesis/src/chapters/2-context.typ

 We obtain different results for each run and never get the expected `1,000,000` result.
 This is because @cpp_thread_safety contains a race condition that happens when we try to increment the `result` variable.

 #figure(
-  image("../../images/2-context/race_cond.svg", width: 60%),
+  image("../../figures/2-context/race_cond.svg", width: 60%),
   caption: "Illustration of a race condition" )<race_cond>

-@race_cond shows how two threads, A and B, can cause a race condition while trying to update the value of `result concurrently`.
+@race_cond shows how two threads, A and B, can cause a race condition while trying to update the value of `result` concurrently.
 Both threads load the same value and increment it before storing it again.
 Thread B overwrites the value stored by thread A without taking into account thread A's changes, therefore losing information and producing the wrong sum.

 In contrast, Rust's ownership rules allow the compiler to notice such race conditions, making it reject the following equivalent code: